About This Project

 Our goal is to determine the most common barriers small private practices in South Carolina encounter in meeting the HITECH meaningful requirements and find out ways these practices can collaborate to overcome these challenges.

-The proposed budget provides our team with funding for transportation to visit sites and transcription of audio files, and field notes from interviews.
+The proposed budget provides our team with funding for transportation to visit sites and transcription of audio files, and incentives for clinic managers.

 Meet the Team